Short Answer (quick read):

 Both products are virtual hence the V in both abbreviations.
 The hardware used by the cloud hosting party is made available virtually, so you do not directly use a physical server.

 The other similarity is in the letter P. It stands for Private.
-In other words, the resources of your VPS or VPC are only available to you.
+In other words, the resources of your Virtual Private Server and your Virtual Private Cloud are only available to you.
 Because both products are virtualized, your servers are actually in the Cloud.

 Now let’s take a look at the unique features per product: